Marist Ivy Street Invitational

 pronouns: she/her/hers

 Hey!
-I'm a fourth year at Emory University, and I did PF for four years in high school on the national and local NC circuit.
+I'm a fourth year at Emory University, and I did PF for four years in high school (Myers Park) on the national and local NC circuit.
 I'm now a Policy debater on Emory's team.
 Debate is absolutely my favorite activity, and it makes me happy.
 Overall, I hope you enjoy the round/have fun.

 Include me in the email chain! mirandawwilson@gmail.com